 Actively controlling pain and other symptoms should be part of standard care for everyone with breast cancer, but especially for those with metastatic breast cancer.
 Treatment may include painkillers and may target specific organs.

 Learn more about managing pain related to metastatic breast cancer.

 Once treatment is stopped, palliative care becomes the main focus, rather than just a part of treatment.
 This can be a very difficult time.
 Your health care provider or hospital can arrange for counseling or a support group to help you address and manage your feelings and emotions at this stage of cancer care.
-The National Institutes of Health (NIH) website has information on end-of-life planning and care, including questions to ask your health care provider.
+The National Institutes of Health (NIH) website has information on end-of-life planning and care, including questions to ask your provider.